nori-parelius/Sentinel2Intro2025/README.md

 Download the `environment.yml` file from this repo, then go to Anaconda Powershell Prompt, navigate to the folder where you store the file and run:
 `conda env create -f environment.yml`.
-This will create the environment, give it the name that I called mine, i.e. `Sent2Intro24` and install the necessary packages.
-You can then activate the environment by typing ```conda activate Sent2Intro24```.
+This will create the environment, give it the name that I called mine, i.e. `Sent2Intro25` and install the necessary packages.
+You can then activate the environment by typing ```conda activate Sent2Intro25```.

-## Side-note about Copernicus Open Access Hub vs Copernicus Data Space Ecosystem

-The [Copernicus Open Access Hub](https://scihub.copernicus.eu/), which was previously distributing esa’s data, has closed at the end of October 2023.
-The new service is called [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/) and it provides a simple [Browser](https://browser.dataspace.copernicus.eu/?zoom=5&lat=50.16282&lng=20.78613&themeId=DEFAULT-THEME&visualizationUrl=U2FsdGVkX189mCFCYnDD3UnASaMbX0sftnlKaN3uO6insQGa7BZae5N4qzS8XaMSkDRUDKafY42Hj90c5dZ%2F2RTG0v7Bn8WHkn9b6DBcb4hPVVHLGwPtC3fq3FPlMZac&datasetId=S2_L2A_CDAS&demSource3D=%22MAPZEN%22&cloudCoverage=30&dateMode=SINGLE) that you can use to download data.

-In this class we will be using the Browser, but apart from the Browser, the new Copernicus Data Space provides a number of APIs to download data.

-If you search around for APIs to download Sentinel data, you will surely run into many of them.
-Particularly the Python library called sentinelsat used to be very popular, and you will find it used in a lot of older code examples.
-However, it was based on the old Open Access Hub, which isn’t up anymore, so the sentinelsat package doesn’t work.
-There are probably other third-party libraries that also got broken because of this (just so you know if you try something and it doesn’t work).

-Some of the APIs that work with the new Copernicus Data Space Ecosystem are listed here: [APIs | Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/analyse/apis).